 You will receive routine obstetrical care, with special precautions.

 There is little evidence to suggest that COVID-19 can be transmitted from mom to baby during pregnancy or delivery.
 However, a few reports exist of newborns as young as a few days old that have contracted COVID-19, suggesting that mother-to-baby transmission of the disease can occur through close contact after delivery (for example, through respiratory droplets).
+Currently approximately 2% of infants born to women who test positive for COVID-19 near the time of delivery have tested positive in the first 24-96 hours after birth.

-The American Academy of Pediatrics recommends temporary separation of mother and newborn to minimize the risk of postnatal infant infection from maternal respiratory secretions.
 The decision about how to care for you and your baby will be based on whether you are sick or have symptoms, as well as any other risk factors that may affect your baby.
 Your baby’s doctor will discuss the recommended plan of care based on all of these factors.
+If you are asymptomatic or mildly symptomatic, your baby may be able to room in with you after a discussion of risks and benefits with your provider.

 After a discussion about the risks and benefits of your choice with your doctor, your decision will be respected.
-Your healthcare team will take extra precautions to protect themselves from the potential risk while caring for you and your baby.
+Your health care team will take extra precautions to protect themselves from the potential risk while caring for you and your baby.

 No. He or she will be screened upon entering the hospital according to symptoms and temperature, as well as given a mask to wear at all times in the hospital.
-This is in an effort to preserve availability of tests for all of our patients and workforce throughout our healthcare system.
+This is in an effort to preserve availability of tests for all of our patients and workforce throughout our health care system.

 Wear a facemask and wash your hands with soap and water for at least 20 seconds, or clean your hands with an alcohol-based hand sanitizer that contains 60% to 95% alcohol, covering all surfaces of your hands and rubbing them together until they feel dry.
 Soap and water should be used preferentially if hands are visibly dirty.
-See the CDC’s handwashing tips.

 If you are COVID-19 positive and choose to express breast milk: